SaschaMester/PHP-Image-Resize/readme.md

 ### License
 The whole project except the images in examples/images/ is released under MIT or GPL Version 3.
 The images in examples/images/ are copyright by Jan Karres (jankarres.de).
-You may only use there for the attached example.
-If you would like publish the example, you have to use your own images!
+You may only use them for the attached example.
+If you would like to publish the example, you have to use your own images!

 ### Requirements
  * PHP 5.2 or higher